 Do not wait to contact a lawyer after being in a serious car accident.

-A skilled and compassionate Las Vegas car accident lawyer can help ensure that you and your family have everything you need after a devastating wreck.
-At Paul Padda Law, our Las Vegas car accident lawyers have helped countless victims, and we understand that you might have been doing everything right, and your life can still be turned upside down by a reckless driver.
+A skilled and compassionate Las Vegas car accident lawyer can help ensure that you and your family have everything you need after a devastating car wreck.
+At Paul Padda Law, our car accident lawyers have helped countless victims, and we understand that you might have been doing everything right, and your life can still be turned upside down by a reckless driver.
 Knowing when to get an attorney for a car accident is the first step in making sure that you receive all the compensation that you deserve and are given a real chance to completely recover.

 Car Accidents Are Very Common In Las Vegas

 There are thousands of car accidents every year in the Las Vegas area.
 The Nevada Department of Transportation states that over 1,300 serious injuries result from motor vehicle wrecks every year and hundreds of these collisions result in death.
 A devastating accident can happen on a busy street like Flamingo Road, on Interstate 15, or close to home in your neighborhood.
 Even though an accident on a slow road may seem less dangerous than those on a fast pace highway, these crashes are just as deadly.
-As veteran auto accident attorneys, we understand that each case is unique and that it’s important to investigate what exactly caused your wreck.

-Accident attorney Paul Padda has more than 20 years of experience helping victims of car accidents all across Las Vegas and its surrounding areas.
+Auto accident attorney Paul Padda has more than 20 years of experience helping victims of car accidents all across Las Vegas and its surrounding areas.
 Our law firm knows that you will not be able to recover the compensation that you deserve if we do not determine exactly what happened in your accident.

 - Reckless Driver Accidents